-The public transit element of VISION 2050 recommends a significant improvement and expansion of public transit in Southeastern Wisconsin, including two commuter rail lines, eight rapid transit lines, and significantly expanded local streetcar and bus, express bus, commuter bus, and sharedride taxi services.
+The public transit element of VISION 2050 recommends a significant improvement and expansion of public transit in Southeastern Wisconsin, including four commuter rail lines, eight rapid transit lines, and significantly expanded local streetcar and bus, express bus, commuter bus, and sharedride taxi services.
 Map 1.8 in Chapter 1 of this volume displays the routes and areas served by the various components of the recommended transit element.
-Altogether, service on the regional transit system would be increased from service levels existing in 2014 by about 117 percent measured in terms of revenue transit vehicle-hours of service provided, from about 4,750 vehicle-hours of service on an average weekday in the year 2014 to 10,310 vehicle-hours of service in the year 2050 (see Table 1.8).
+Altogether, service on the regional transit system would increase by about 113 percent, from about 4,870 vehicle-hours of service on an average weekday in the year 2018 to 10,350 vehicle-hours of service in the year 2050 (see Table 1.8).
 The recommended service improvements and expansion include expansion of service area and hours, and significant improvements in the frequency of service.
 Table 1.9 shows the span of service hours and frequencies under VISION 2050.
 Table 3.2 identifies the entities and their roles with regard to implementing the public transit recommendations of the plan.

-A comparison of estimated plan costs to existing and reasonably expected revenues identified a significant funding shortfall for the public transit element (see Table 1.20).
-The overall funding gap between the forecast capital and operating costs for the recommended transit system and the forecast revenues for transit is about \$161 million annually in year 2015 constant dollars and about \$261 million annually in year-of-expenditure dollars.
+A comparison of estimated plan costs to existing and reasonably expected revenues identified a significant funding shortfall for the public transit element (see Table 1.13).
+The overall funding gap between the forecast capital and operating costs for the recommended transit system and the forecast revenues for transit is about \$253 million annually in year 2019 constant dollars and about \$338 million annually in year-of-expenditure dollars.
 The identified funding gap is a result of significantly constrained funding for public transit.
 Public transit in Southeastern Wisconsin is funded in a unique way, heavily dependent on Federal and State funding.
 The local share of funding for public transit in the Region is provided through county or municipal budgets, largely provided by property taxes, with public transit competing annually with mandated services and projects.
 Increasingly, due to the constraints in property tax-based funding, counties and municipalities have found it difficult to provide funding to address transit needs, and to respond to any shortfalls in Federal and State funding.